Quan987/Anonymous_Chat_App/README.md

 - Please note that this app is a demo and does not encompass all the features of a fully developed chat application.
 It's intended for demonstration purposes, illustrating basic functionalities such as user authentication and real-time messaging within a simplified framework.

 ## Project Proposal
 Chat App: A real-time messaging application allowing users to communicate with each other.
 The app supports authentication, real-time messaging, and is designed to be cross-platform, ensuring a consistent user experience across devices.
+Additionally, the app also supports chat room, where multiple users can chat together on a certain topic.
 The goal is to create a simple, user-friendly app that facilitates effortless communication.

 ## Tech Use
 - **Flutter**: An open-source UI software development kit created by Google.